 How long does it take to climb Kilimanjaro?

 Climbing Kilimanjaro is not a race.
 Take some advice from the experts and always take it “pole pole”.
 This is the Swahili term for “slowly, slowly”.
 Climbing the highest mountain in Africa is no overnight mission and can take between 5 to 9 days.
 This really does depend on the route that you decide to take.
-Each route is unique in it’s on way in that they can range from 5 days at high difficulty and a lower success rate, to 6-8 days at medium to low difficulty with a higher success rate.
+Each route is unique in it’s on way in that they can range from 5 days at high difficulty and a lower success rate, to 6 to 8 days at medium to low difficulty with a higher success rate.
 The scenery is also vastly different from one route to the next.

 As we mentioned earlier in this post, the main thing that stops people from reaching the summit is the altitude.
 You can be as fit as anything, but if you do not take the time to acclimatise properly, the chances of you getting altitude sickness and needing to head back down the mountain are much higher.
 This is the main reason we like to suggest a longer route.